-Before you care about a sport, you don’t know about it, don’t know how to do it & you are clueless.
-This is called unconscious incompetence.
+1. Unconscious Incompetence: Before you care about a sport, you don’t know about it, don’t know how to do it & you are clueless.

-When you are new to your sport (or musical instrument) you have to think about what you are doing.
-This is conscious incompetence.
-You know you’re not good.
-So you have to think about it when you’re practising.
+2. Conscious Competence: When you are new to your sport (or musical instrument) you have to think about what you are doing.
+You know you are learning, so you have to concentrate when you’re practising.

-In hypnosis this is know as a state of flow.
+In hypnosis this is known as a state of flow.
 In sport, you may have heard it referred to as being in your zone and in music, your grove.

 Stress and the Yips

 But now you’ve got the yips?
 You’re right back in that conscious awareness.
 So you consciously think about your body or grip and you start over thinking your putt, chip shot or stroke.
 You start anticipating this happening (which it then does).
 And the repeated fears of this happening makes finding your natural flow state even harder.

 The putting yips, or chipping yips force you out of your relaxed, subconscious state.
 Where you find yourself over analysing, worrying and doubting your play.